Sentience Politics: Sustainable food

 On October 10, 2016, Sentience Politics, along with animal advocacy organizations Vebu and the Albert Schweitzer Foundation for Our Contemporaries began collecting signatures for a citizen’s initiative in Berlin Kreuzberg that would require all schools and the town hall to offer a vegan option every day.
 This is the first vegan citizen’s initiative in Germany.
 They need to collect signatures from 3% of the electorate (about 6,000) by April 2017.
 There are about 95,000 vegans in Berlin, and the city is considered the vegan capital of Europe with more than 50 vegan restaurants.

 Sentience Politics has launched similar initiatives in Zurich, Basel and Lucerne, Switzerland.

 Sentience Politics explained to House of Democracy and Human Rights that the vegan options will help mitigate climate change.
 The initiative will also help reduce the suffering of farmed animals.
 There has been resistance from cafeteria directors, who fear that the vegan options would cost more.
 The District Office estimates that a vegan meal would cost 1.25 Euro more than a conventional meal.

 Initiative to ban factory farming in Switzerland

 In 2018, Sentience Politics started gathering signatures for a people's initiative to ban factory farming in Switzerland.
 In September 2019, the initiative committee submitted more than 100,000 verified signatures in the Swiss capital of Bern.
 Initially, the Swiss Federal Council announced that they will present a direct counter proposal to the initiative.
 In March 2022 the Council of States followed the National Council's assessment and decided not to prepare a counter proposal to be voted on.
-The vote on the initiative is expected to take place in 2022.
+The initiative was rejected in September 2022 despite receiving over one million YES votes.